-- Vitamin K: 26% of the RDA.
+- Vitamin K: 26% of the daily value (DV)

-- Folate: 20% of the RDA.
+- Folate: 20% of the DV

-- Vitamin C: 17% of the RDA.
+- Vitamin C: 17% of the DV

-- Potassium: 14% of the RDA.
+- Potassium: 14% of the DV

-- Vitamin B5: 14% of the RDA.
+- Vitamin B5: 14% of the DV

-- Vitamin B6: 13% of the RDA.
+- Vitamin B6: 13% of the DV

-- Vitamin E: 10% of the RDA.
+- Vitamin E: 10% of the DV

 This is coming with 160 calories, 2 grams of protein and 15 grams of healthy fats.
-Although it contains 9 grams of carbs, 7 of those are fiber so there are only 2 "net" carbs, making this a low-carb friendly plant food.
+Although it contains 9 grams of carbs, 7 of those are fiber, so there are only 2 "net" carbs, making this a low-carb friendly plant food.

-Bottom Line: Avocado is a green, pear-shaped fruit often called an “alligator pear.”
+Summary Avocado is a green, pear-shaped fruit often called an “alligator pear.”
 It is loaded with healthy fats, fiber and various important nutrients.

-Bottom Line: Potassium is an important mineral that most people don't get enough of.
+Summary Potassium is an important mineral that most people don't get enough of.
 Avocados are very high in potassium, which should support healthy blood pressure levels.

-Again, avocado is a high fat food.
+Avocado is a high-fat food.

 In fact, 77% of the calories in it are from fat, making it one of the fattiest plant foods in existence.

-This is a monounsaturated fatty acid that is also the major component in olive oil and believed to be responsible for some of its beneficial effects.
+But they don’t just contain any fat.
+The majority of the fat in avocado is oleic acid — a monounsaturated fatty acid that is also the major component of olive oil and believed to be responsible for some of its health benefits.

 A distinction is often made between soluble and insoluble fiber.

-A 100 gram (3.5 ounce) serving of avocado contains 7 grams of fiber, which is 27% of the recommended daily amount.
+A 3.5-ounce (100-gram) serving of avocado packs 7 grams of fiber, which is 27% of the RDA.

 About 25% of the fiber in avocado is soluble, while 75% is insoluble (15).